Liquibit/LiQuiBit/docs/_docs/EnergyTrackingCaMeX-IA/EnergyTrackingCaMeX-IA_energy_measurement_device.md

 The Acurev 1310 was chosen for this job because it offers several features that make it well-suited for the task.
 These features include support for a wide range of Rogowski coils for measuring different current ranges, the ability to calculate energy consumption for a three-phase system, and the capability to expose measurements through a RS485 Modbus interface.

+Additional measurement setups were requested with lower current requirements.
+For these measurements we use the same measurement device, the Acurev 1310, but select a different current transformer, the 333mV CT clamps.
+These clamps are designed to output a voltage of 333mV AC at their rated current.
+The 333mV CT clamps ensure accurate and reliable measurements at lower currents, meeting the specific requirements of the new measurement setups effectively.

 ## Modbus